Customer News: FST Logistics Selects Onward to Drive Fulfillment Efficiency

 By assessing your operations and creating a thorough plan, you have identified process candidates for automation, narrowing the solutions to evaluate.
 For many, the next step may feel daunting: with various automation solutions to choose from and championing a vital strategic investment to improve efficiency, reduce cost, and streamline your operations.

-When exploring mobile automation solutions, it is important to identify, research, and evaluate vendors based on your unique operational needs and how well solutions align with your automation plan.
+When exploring mobile automation solutions, identify vendors based on how well they align to your plan, your logistics warehouse automation needs, and the level of partnership required for long-term success.
 Mobile warehouse automation continues to grow with innovative technology to transform manual processes, but this also means more options.

-Different automation technologies (autonomous mobile robots, autonomous guided vehicles, conveyors, or robotic arms) serve different functions within a warehouse, so it’s important to identify which technology properly fits the processes you are looking to automate.
-It’s important to consider what you’re moving: the material and container dimensions, weight, travel distance, amount of human interaction required, volume/throughput, and capital investment tolerance level.
+Different automation technologies (autonomous mobile robots, autonomous guided vehicles, conveyor systems, or robotic arms or automated storage systems) serve different functions within a warehouse, so it’s important to identify which technology properly fits the processes you are looking to automate.
+Be clear on what you’re moving, how often, and how it connects to other systems like your warehouse management system (WMS).
+Consider material and container dimensions, weight, travel paths, warehouse layout, throughput, and expected ROI windows.

-After researching which vendors deliver automation solutions tied to your operational challenges, you will conduct discovery calls with some vendors, and then you’ll ask a short list of those vendors to submit a request for proposal (RFP).
+After researching which vendors deliver automated warehouse systems in environments similar to yours., you will conduct discovery calls with some vendors, and then you’ll ask a short list of those vendors to submit a request for proposal (RFP).
 In your RFP, request things like product demonstrations, ask for examples of existing users with similar operational challenges, and ask the vendor to document evidence of successful implementations.
+Other things to ask are how technology integrates with your existing WMS, ERP, and inventory management tools.

 Ask the tough questions.
 As you have vendor conversations and get RFP responses, pay attention to how much time each vendor has spent understanding your requirements.